 What is the purpose of the STI?

 The STI is intended to incentivise and potentially reward Executives for their individual performance in driving key organisational strategies each year.
-The Board considers the STI to be both: a driver of shareholder wealth by incentivising Executives to focus on the day-to-day practices and behaviours that translate to longer term organisational growth and sustainability; and a key compone ent of a competitive remuneration package for ALS' Executives.
-What is the opportunity and how are STI outcomes measured? performance bet y set based on the following opportunity levels (with linear ween levels).
-Certain Non-Financial/Strategic KPIs are asse but with the same principles as to performance levels appl ssed on less Level Details Opportunity Threshold The minimum performance to be achieved for any STI payment to be earned, provided the gateway is achieved.
-Achievement at 34% of TFR for the Acting CEO Threshold results in payment of Individual KPIs only.
-36% of TFR for the CFO 26% of TFR for Other Executives Target The budgeted performance which is intended to be challenging and require achievement in excess of performance from the prior year.
+The Board considers the STI to be both:

+- a driver of shareholder wealth by incentivising Executives to focus on the day-to-day practices and behaviours that translate to longer term organisational growth and sustainability; and - a key component of a competitive remuneration package for ALS' Executives.

+What is the opportunity and how are STI outcomes measured?

+KPIs are generally set based on the following opportunity levels (with linear outcomes for performance between levels).
+Certain Non-Financial/Strategic KPIs are assessed on less formulaic targets but with the same principles as to performance levels applied.

+Details Opportunity The minimum performance to be achieved for any STI payment to be earned, provided the gateway is 34% of TFR for the Acting CEO achieved.
+Achievement at Threshold results in payment of Individual KPIs only.
+36% of TFR for the CFO 26% of TFR for Other Executives The budgeted performance which is intended to be challenging and require achievement in excess of performance from the prior year.
 Achievement at Target results in 100% of STI quantum at Target.
-60% of TFR Outperformance Significant achievement beyond target performance, for which maximum STI payments may be earned.
+60% of TFR Significant achievement beyond target performance, for which maximum STI payments may be earned.
 Achievement at Outperformance results in 150% of STI quantum at Target.
+90% of TFR (i.e., 150% of Target) The minimum performance to be achieved for any STI payment to be earned, provided the gateway is achieved.
+Achievement at Threshold results in payment of Individual KPIs only.
+The budgeted performance which is intended to be challenging and require achievement in excess of performance from the prior year.
+Achievement at Target results in 100% of STI quantum at Target.
+Significant achievement beyond target performance, for which maximum STI payments may be earned.
+Achievement at Outperformance results in 150% of STI

-90% of TFR (i.e., 150% of Target) How are STI payments delivered? ayment earned by an Executive is delivered to them in cash ne Board after the end of the financial year. at a date 30% of any STI payment earned is delivered in Service Rights - bein following a two-year deferral period.
-The Executive must be still em hence for Service Rights to vest (2025 in the case of the FY23 STI) to note 8a of the Financial statements for further details). on 1 July two years The number or Service Rights granted to an Executive is determined by dividing their deferred STI payment by the volume weighted average price of Shares as determined appropriate by the Board at that time.
-What about for overseas Executives? allocation of Shar ual Executive's country of assignment has legislation that w res, their deferred STI payment would instead be held by A same two-year period.
+How are STI payments delivered?

+70% of any STI payment earned by an Executive is delivered to them in cash at a date determined by the Board after the end of the financial year.

+30% of any STI payment earned is delivered in Service Rights - being rights to Shares vesting following a two-year deferral period.
+The Executive must be still employed on 1 July two years hence for Service Rights to vest (2025 in the case of the FY23 STI) to receive the Shares (see note 8a of the Financial statements for further details).

+The number or Service Rights granted to an Executive is determined by dividing their deferred STI payment by the volume weighted average price of Shares as determined appropriate by the Board at that time.

+What about for overseas Executives?

+Where an individual Executive's country of assignment has legislation that would prevent allocation of Shares, their deferred STI payment would instead be held by ALS as cash deferred for the same two-year period.